ClareBee/demo-site/README.md

 - Now any changes to your source data (here in Sanity) will trigger a build where Gatsby will only rebuild affected pages! => Incremental Builds!

   ![netlify build](/assets/netlifyincrementalbuild.jpg)

+- e.g. Cypress Netlify Plugin: https://github.com/cypress-io/netlify-plugin-cypress#readme
+- add to Gatsby: `yarn add -D netlify-plugin-cypress` & update the netlify.toml

+> How does it work?
+When Netlify Build runs, it "knows" the output folder name and calls the netlify-plugin-cypress after the build has finished with that folder.
+Then the plugin runs Cypress tests using its NPM module API.
+If the tests pass, the plugin finishes and the Netlify deploy starts.